Bonis98/Distributed-query/README.md

     - If you don't have pip installed, you can find informations [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#installing-pip)
 5. The script has five command line arguments:
     - -p PATH, --path PATH: representing the path where to save the pdf containing the tree resulting from the computation (e.g. '../' to save the pdf in the directory containing the script folder)
-    - -m ASSIGNMENT, --manual ASSIGNMENT: Manually assign node to candidate, in the form 'XYZ' to assign them to nodes in pre-order
+    - -m ASSIGNMENT, --manual ASSIGNMENT: Manually assign node to candidate, in the form 'XYZ' to assign them to nodes in pre-order visit of the query tree plan
     - -i INPUT, --input INPUT: Path from where take the input of the algorithm
     - -v, --verbose: Enables verbose logging
     - -d, --debug: Enables debugging loggin